Market won't play ball with BOJ's new rate regime

 As part of that policy, it pledged to keep the 10-year bond yield - the benchmark banks use to set mortgage and corporate lending rates - at "current levels around zero percent".

-The market had other ideas, pushing 10-year bond yields to minus 0.09 percent this week, putting pressure on the BOJ to take action to bring them back towards its target. tmsnrt.rs/2d6B33l
+The market had other ideas, pushing 10-year bond yields to minus 0.09 percent this week, putting pressure on the BOJ to take action to bring them back toward its target. tmsnrt.rs/2d6B33l

 One such action - reducing the BOJ's own massive bond purchases - would bring into question a key plank of the stimulus policy it has been following since 2013 and could have a much more unsettling effect on markets.